MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/quick_start_configure_host.md

 ### Scripted - New VM <!--1-->

-To deploy a new Hyper-V virtual machine, with the container role ready to go, run the following commands on a Hyper-V host.
+To deploy a new Hyper-V virtual machine with the container role ready to go, download and run the New-ContainerHost.ps1 script.

 ```none
 # Download configuration script